 This course focuses on health care needs of aggregates in local, national, and international communities from the perspective of primary, secondary, and tertiary prevention.
 Students explore a variety of frameworks such as epidemiology, health care systems, and health care planning as conceptual bases for diverse community health nursing roles.
-Prerequisites: NUR 303 or NUR 305, NUR 343 or NUR 325, NUR 413 or NUR 410, ENG 365, and 60 lower division credits
+Prerequisites: NUR 303 or NUR 305, NUR 343 or NUR 325, NUR 413 or NUR 410, ENG 365 (except for BSN-Pathway students), and 60 lower division credits